gaearon/overreacted.io/src/pages/algebraic-effects-for-the-rest-of-us/index.md

 * https://www.janestreet.com/tech-talks/effective-programming/

 * https://www.youtube.com/watch?v=hrBq8R_kxI0

+Many people also pointed out that if you omit the typing aspects (as I did in this article), you can find much earlier prior art for this in the [condition system](https://en.wikibooks.org/wiki/Common_Lisp/Advanced_topics/Condition_System) in Common Lisp.
+You might also enjoy reading James Long’s [post on continuations](https://jlongster.com/Whats-in-a-Continuation) that explains how the `call/cc` primitive can also serve as a foundation for building resumable exceptions in userland.

 If you find other useful resources on algebraic effects for people with JavaScript background, please let me know on Twitter!